danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 * Double taps
 * Gesture ended

-Most will be handled by the style, while some must be handled by the button.
-Let's start with the style.
+Most of these gestures can be handled by the button style, while some must be handled by the button itself.
+Let's begin with the style.

 ### Defining a button style

-Let's create a `ScrollViewGestureButtonStyle` and define the functionality that it will help us handle:
+Let's create a `ScrollViewGestureButtonStyle` and define the gestures it will let us handle:

 ```swift
 struct ScrollViewGestureButtonStyle: ButtonStyle {